 What is the Return on Investment for Organizations?

-- Quick decisions, information readily shared and exchanged, reduced ‘silo effect’.
+- Informed decisions, information readily shared and exchanged, reduced ‘silo effect’.

-- Increased effectiveness in solution-creation resulting in higher efficiencies.
+- Increased effectiveness in solution-creation resulting in higher effectiveness.

 - Quality talent retention and reduction in recruitment and training costs.